-Furthermore, the Initial Purchasers listed below are affiliated with the specified loan seller and/or servicer of certain Reference Obligations included in the Reference Pool.
-No other Initial Purchaser is affiliated with a loan seller and/or servicer of 1% or more of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).
+Citibank, as Indenture Trustee, Exchange Administrator, Investment Agent and Custodian, is affiliated with CitiMortgage, Inc., which is the loan seller and/or servicer with respect to approximately 0.27% of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).
+No Initial Purchaser is affiliated with a loan seller and/or servicer of 1% or more of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).